Cardiac rehabilitation centers in Virginia

 Nothing is more important to us than the health of our patients.
-That is why we offer cardiac rehab programs to help patients struggling with heart conditions, such as high blood pressure, and related conditions, such as obesity.
+That is why we offer cardiac rehabilitation (rehab) programs to help patients recover from a heart event, heart surgery or to manage a cardiac condition, such as congestive heart failure.
 Our programs include specialists from multiple disciplines and are supported by our teams of registered nurses, exercise physiologists, pharmacists and registered dietitians.

 Cardiac rehab programs

 Our cardiac rehab programs offer comprehensive support alongside education, risk factor identification and lifestyle modifications.
-These tools are used to treat patients who are recovering from a heart event, such as a heart attack, heart surgery or stable angina.
+These tools can help strengthen your heart after a heart attack or surgery.
+They can also potentially prevent a heart event from occurring if you've been diagnosed with a chronic heart condition.

 These types of programs at our facilities generally include: